-- Each camper must have a current Health History, completed no more than 6 months prior to the camper's registered session, on file with the Camp prior to arrival at camp. - o Complete this form carefully and thoroughly using CampDoc, our online health form submission program. - Record of Physical Exam and Health Care Provider Recommendations New Hampshire and the American Camp Association requires that all campers have documentation of a physical health examination conducted by a clinician within the 12 months prior to the camper's registered session.
-You may submit a signed form from your doctor instead of completing the form Wildwood provides.
+- Each camper must have a current Health History, completed no more than 6 months prior to the camper's registered session, on file prior to arrival at camp. - Complete this form carefully and thoroughly using CampDoc, our online health form submission program. - Record of Physical Exam and Health Care Provider Recommendations New Hampshire and the American Camp Association requires that all campers have documentation of a physical health examination conducted by a clinician within the 12 months prior to the camper's registered session.
+You may submit a signed form from your doctor instead of completing the form Camp Doc provides.
 Ensure that all prescription medications have a written, signed medication order.
-All forms can be uploaded into your CampDoc profile. - Please note restrictions in their health profile on CampDoc to ensure availability.
+All forms can be uploaded into your CampDoc profile.
+Profiles will be locked 2 weeks prior to your child's session. - Please note restrictions in their health profile on CampDoc to ensure availability.
 If a camper has an anaphylactic allergy, please include a copy of the camper's allergy action plan, signed by the prescribing physician, with the camper health history.
 Contact the Wildwood Office if the camper doesn't yet have a written action plan, so you can prepare one before camp.
 If your camper's program takes place off-site (i.e. Teen Trips, Intersession), we cannot guarantee that all public facilities are free of peanut/ tree nut products. - Your camper's final acceptance is dependent upon receipt and approval of all completed medical forms. - Family Camp participants must provide a complete health profile in CampDoc for each family camper and are not required to submit proof of immunizations or a physical exam.